TheCacophonyProject/docs/pages/01.home/release-notes-2/item.md

         - 'Project Updates'
 ---

-This article documents the major changes for the Cacophony Project's software updates each week.
+aTis article documents the major changes for the Cacophony Project's software updates each week.
 The latest updates are at the top of the article.

+## Week of 28th June

+### API Server
+- Make usernames, group names and devicenames case insensitive
+- Added visits API end point
+- Make Device name + Groups Unique
+- Added reporting for event service issues

+### Browse Portal
+- Added csv export to the visits page
+- Removed limit of number of visits and added load more visits button
+- Added sound lures to the visits page

 ## Week of 16th March
 ### Browse Portal
 Bring back search button/panel on mobile and tablet views